 The Clergy Continuing Education Fund provides grants to active canonically resident priests and deacons in good standing to assist them in meeting the costs of continuing education that is supportive of their skills for ministries with the congregations, diocesan-affiliated institutions and mission work of the Diocese of Massachusetts.

 This guide provides guidance, instructions and checklists related to the process for obtaining diocesan approval from the bishop and Standing Committee for transactions involving church real estate, such as purchases and sales of rectories and consecrated grounds, significant leases and loans secured by a lien on church property.

-The Chaplains to the Retired Clergy of the diocese are about "Caring for our Treasures," developing an ongoing, growing ministry not dependent on a few individuals, but part of the larger mission of the church.
-The Chaplains to the Retired Clergy, all priests of the diocese, host spring and fall gatherings of retirees, spouses and surviving spouses; publish summer and winter editions of a newsletter, "Now What?"; and aid in communication about life issues among the community of the retired--canonically and physically resident--in the diocese.
+The chaplains to the retired clergy of the diocese provide an ongoing ministry of support and connection, in conjunction with Bishop Suffragan Gayle E. Harris.
+The chaplains to the retired clergy are priests of the diocese and host spring and fall gatherings of retirees, spouses and surviving spouses; publish summer and winter editions of a newsletter, "Now What?"; and aid in communication about life issues among the community of the retired--canonically and physically resident--in the diocese.